HackYourFuture/study/databases/nosql/mongodb/advanced-operations.md

 # Advanced operations

-In this section we will go over some of the more advanced operations that you may need to grab the data that you want from your mongoDB.
+In this section we will go over some of the more advanced operations that you may need to grab the data that you want from your MongoDB.
 We will highlight the ones we think you will be using more often, but for a full list of all the options [the documentation](https://www.mongodb.com/docs/manual/reference/method/js-collection/) is always a great place to look!

 ## Sort